 Dr. Craig Arive, DDS, prioritizes the health and safety of his patients and staff.
-His dental practice has instituted a set of COVID-19 precautions to ensure that both patients and team members are as protected as possible.
+His dental practice in Indianapolis IN has instituted a set of COVID-19 precautions to ensure that both patients and team members are as protected as possible.

 Two Days Before a Patient’s Appointment